ARM-software/arm-trusted-firmware/docs/getting_started/image-terminology.rst

 General Notes
 -------------

-- Some of the names and abbreviated names have changed to accomodate new requirements.
+- Some of the names and abbreviated names have changed to accommodate new requirements.
 The changed names are as backward compatible as possible to minimize confusion.
 Where applicable, the previous names are indicated.
 Some code, documentation and build artefacts may still refer to the previous names;